JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

 # Package management

-Julia provides a simple and intuitive built-in package manager that handles operations such as installing, updating, and removing packages.
+Julia provides a simple and intuitive built-in package manager that handles installing, updating and removing packages.
 The package manager offers an interactive Pkg REPL, which simplifies the package management process.
 The Pkg REPL can be entered from the Julia REPL simply by pressing `]`.
 To get back to the Julia REPL, press backspace or `^C`.
 After entering the Pkg REPL, the screen similar to the following one should appear.

 ```julia
 (@v1.5) pkg>